rekalogika/rekalogika.dev/docs/mapper/02-object.md

 ---

 Mapping an object to another object is the most common task done by a mapper.
 Internally, this task is done by `ObjectToObjectTransformer`.

+## How It Works

-It identifies properties that have the same name on the source and the target, transforms to the target type, and either sets the target property or adds it to the constructor arguments.
+The mapper identifies properties that have the same name on the source and the target side.
+It looks at public properties, public getters & setters, and constructor arguments.
+It then transforms each source value to the target type, and either sets the target property or adds it to the constructor arguments.

 ## Custom Property Mapper